Meatfucker/ultrahal/README.md

 - Lots, lol
 - Add model selection
-- Add support for image to image
 - Add support for controlnets
 - Add support for inpainting
+- Add ability to right click and copy the image into the clipboard